contractautomataproject/ContractAutomataLib/index.md

 This is an example of the `PriviledgedClient.data` principal contract automaton taken from [LMCS20].
 This contract has rank 1, initial state is `[0]`, final states are `[4]`,`[0]` and `[3]`.
 This contract has been created using the GUI app and has been exported in the `.data` format.
-It has four transitions, descripted by indicating the source state, label and target state.
+It has four transitions, described by indicating the source state, label and target state.
 A necessary lazy transition is prefixed by `!L` whilst a necessary urgent transition is prefixed by `!U`.

 ```c